simple-ee/mBMS/Setup/README.md

 1. Multimeter
 2. UART FTDI adaptor, ex.
 [FTDI](https://www.amazon.com/HiLetgo-FT232RL-Converter-Adapter-Breakout/dp/B00IJXZQ7C/ref=sr_1_3?dchild=1&keywords=ftdi&qid=1625502998&sr=8-3)
 3. a Pair of metal tweezers
+4. 20V - 30V DC source, it could be connected to the battery

 After you upload the sketch to the Protection board, there are still a couple of